alexandrumeterez/old-blog/_posts/2023-02-26-neural-tangent-kernel.md

 This has 2 advantages:
 - Some loss functions are non-convex in parameter space but can be convex in functional space
-- In NTK, when width $\rightarrow \infty$, the weights become almost static between GD steps; however we can still study the function trajectory during GD in functional space
+- In NTK, when width $$ \rightarrow \infty $$, the weights become almost static between GD steps; however we can still study the function trajectory during GD in functional space

 ***